cheind/image-stitch/OutOfFocusAnalysis.md

 # Introduction

 In [PlanarImageStitching.md](./PlanarImageStitching.md), we highlighted the issue of ghosting artifacts that arise during image stitching when the in-target-plane assumption is not met.
-Objects that are not positioned on the intended target plane will appear misaligned, scattered, and lack opacity in the resulting integrated image.
+Objects that protrude from the target plane will appear misaligned, scattered, and lack opacity in the resulting integrated image.

-This effect can be exploited to enhance visibility of in-focus objects that are heavily occluded by out-of-focus ones.
-This technique has valuable applications  in search-and-rescue and ground fire detection, where thermal/infrared signatures can be obscured by trees or foliage.
-By placing the target plane near the ground (in-focus), trees and foliage (out-of-focsu) have less impact on the integrated image, improving detection rates despite visual obstructions.[^1].
+Surprisingly, exploiting this artifact can create see-through effects that enhance the visibility of in-focus objects, even when they are significantly obscured by out-of-focus elements.
+This technique is particularly valuable in search-and-rescue operations and ground fire detection, where RGB or thermal signals may be obscured by trees or foliage.
+For instance, placing the target plane near the ground (in-focus) reduces the impact of trees and foliage (out-of-focus) on the integrated image, enhancing detection rates despite visual obstructions[^1].

 [^1]: Kurmi, Indrajit, David C. Schedl, and Oliver Bimber.
 "Airborne optical sectioning."
 Journal of Imaging 4.8 (2018): 102.

 # Scenario

-Here, we present a simplified search-and-rescue scenario.
-The images shown below are a subset of 17 captured by a 'drone' flying over a forested area (simulated using plants) that conceals a hidden non-moving object (a rubber duck).
-The viewpoint transformations between images are assumed to be known and have been pre-computed from the visible calibration pattern.
+Here, we consider a simplified search-and-rescue scenario.
+The RGB images shown below are a subset of 17 captured by a 'drone' flying over a forested area (simulated using plants) that conceals a hidden non-moving object (a rubber duck).

 ![](etc/oof_ducky.jpg)

+The camera is assumed to be calibrated and viewpoint transformations between images are assumed to be known and have been pre-computed from the visible calibration pattern.
+The ground plane is parallel to the plane induced by the chessboard pattern, but shifted down by the thickness of the board.

 You can download the dataset from [here](https://drive.google.com/file/d/10h1QwlkxLyLN0XluWZdBL7DUDQ0p9CLN/view?usp=sharing).